3 Types of Farro. Should You be Eating this Ancient Grain?Updated: February 28, 2018 Traditional Preparation of Grains

 I’m with you all the way until you say Einkorn is the only unhybridized flour available.
 It is one of the more common ones, usually lumped together with Emmer and Spelt.
 My severely gluten intolerant husband reacts to spelt as he does to modern wheat so I toss that one out the window.

-No doubt this person is reacting to spelt because it is hybridized and even though classified as farro, cannot be compared with the digestibility and different type of gluten contained in einkorn.
+No doubt this person is reacting to spelt because it is hybridized and even though classified as farro, cannot be compared with the digestibility and the good gluten contained in einkorn.

 The Genetics of Farro